paylogic/py2deb/README.rst

 - (Automatic) installation of build-dependencies
 - Adding prefixes to the package names (To prevent conflicts with existing packages in the official repositories)
 - Building/converting in batches
-- Being able to choose dependencies (self-build packages or, for example, ubuntu packages)
+- Being able to choose dependencies

 By combining our own requirements with pip-accel and stdeb, Py2Deb was born.